 Optimize Image Before Uploading

 Let’s start from the very initial step that is creating images.
 It is always recommended to optimize images before uploading it to a WordPress site.
 You can use tools like Photoshop.
-If you are not familiar with Photoshop, you can use a desktop tool RIOT, that will reduce the image size or any online tool like TinyPNG, Kraken, Optimizilla and Compressor.
+If you are not familiar with Photoshop, you can use a desktop tool RIOT, that will reduce the image size or any online tool like TinyPNG, Kraken, Optimizilla, and Compressor.

-From our experience, Optimizilla works best in both term of quality and file size.
+From our experience, Optimizilla works best in both terms of quality and file size.
 It produces the best optimization, outputs minimum file sizes.
 The only disadvantage of Optimizilla is it has only lossy compression.

 Kraken and Compressor have similar output.
 Both of them offers lossy and lossless compression.
 The output file size is not as good as Optimizilla, but still good.